datocms/vue-datocms/src/components/ContentLink/README.md

 ### `stripStega`

-Removes stega encoding from any data type by converting to JSON, removing all stega-encoded segments using `VERCEL_STEGA_REGEX`, and parsing back to the original type:
+Removes stega encoding from any data type by converting to JSON, removing all stega-encoded segments, and parsing back to the original type:

 ```typescript
 import { stripStega } from 'vue-datocms';